View our disclosure policy. In a nutshell, if you purchase something through a link on this site we may earn a commission--at no extra cost to you.

 Some dogs may allow you to trim their nails and other may have to be taken to a veterinarian.

-If you want to try to trim your pet's nails, you will need either a scissors type nail clipper or a guillotine type nail clipper, which you can get at your local pet shop, or online at places like Amazon or Pet Smart
+If you want to try to trim your pet's nails, you will need either a scissors type nail clipper or a guillotine type nail clipper, which you can get at your local pet shop, or online at places like Amazon or your local pet store.

 Both are acceptable devices to use to trim your dogs nails, so selecting one or the other depends on which style you feel more comfortable using.